-In order to accommodate all graduate student instructors teaching a class in the six quarters of the previous two academic years (i.e., Fall 2015-Spring 2017) applications for the Excellence in Course Design Award will be accepted at any time until July 3, 2017.
+In order to accommodate all graduate student instructors teaching a class in the six quarters of the previous two academic years (i.e., Fall 2015-Spring 2017) applications for the Excellence in Course Design Award will be accepted until June 2018.
 Repeat submissions welcomed.
-The winner will be announced in August 2017.
+The winner will be announced in August 2018.

 1. Candidates for the Award nominate themselves.
 From educational research we know that good teaching produces tangible evidence that is measurable not only by students in the course but by the instructor him/herself and other institutional observers.
 Accordingly, we require Graduate Student Candidates for the Award to submit a dossier comprised of course documents described below.
 Please submit these documents in the following order, with a Table of Contents including page numbers.

 - A Complete Course Syllabus, including a course description, description of student learning goals, all assignments, policies, reading lists and other course information.
 Please submit the original syllabus given to students in the course.
 If you made changes mid-way through the course, or intend to revise this syllabus to be taught again in the future, please note these changes in your essay.
 You may also indicate changes made on the syllabus itself in a different color or by using track changes.

 - Student Work: (e.g., a single sample of a paper, test, report or other type of student production) which includes your feedback in the form of comments and grades.
 Please select a sample that best shows your ability to provide feedback to students through comments that facilitate student learning.
 For this reason, it would be most helpful to see how you responded to a paper or assignment that has an issue.